ono-midori/ono-midori.github.io/techs/libevent.md

     int min_priority);
 ```

 This function prevents priority inversion by limiting how many low-priority event callbacks can be invoked before checking for more high-priority events.
 If `max_interval` is non-null, the event loop checks the time after each callback, and re-scans for high-priority events if `max_interval` has passed.
 If `max_callbacks` is nonnegative, the event loop also checks for more events after `max_callbacks` callbacks have been invoked.
 These rules apply to any event of `min_priority` or higher.
+(I don't want to waste too much time on low-priority callbacks.)

 The following code prefers edge-triggered backends: